kpastro-research/pythonprojects/README.md

 # python projects
 This repository includes
 - code examples based on Headfirst Python 3rd edition
-- Not exactly following the  in the book, Data was used from the books repository
+- Not exactly following examples in book,
+- Data was used from the books github repository
 - Did not use jupyter so you will not find any files related to that
 **MacOS Installation Notes **
 Pre-requisite